 No easy decision?
 CAD software vs. planning software

-Computer-Aided Design (CAD) can be understood as the computer-aided creation and modification of geometric models.
-In practical terms, this means that 2D drawings or 3D assemblies are constructed.
-And so an operator has countless functions available in these programs, such as FEM analyses, sheet metal unfolding, or even free-form modelers, for the detailed generation of computer models.
-CAD software is therefore also used by specially trained experts in almost every manufacturing company.
+Computer-Aided Design can be understood as the computer-aided creation and modification of geometric models.
+In practical terms, this means that 2D drawings or 3D assemblies are constructed by an expert user.
+The processes involved are well known in mechanical engineering.
+And so an operator has countless CAD-related functions available in these programs, such as feature-based design with integration of complex parameters, B-REP solid modeling, the capability for FEM analyses, sheet metal unfolding, or even computer-aided manufacturing (CAM), for the detailed generation of complex geometric models and simulations.
+CAD software systems are therefore also used by specially trained experts in almost every manufacturing company.
 Special CAD workstations are often used for this purpose.

 A factory layout is ultimately also a geometric representation of equipment and buildings.
 So from a purely technical point of view, a CAD system can map a layout, and if you look in practice, it does: